mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

    - 1.2 Bayesian vs. Frequentist Statistics
    - 1.3 Statistical Notation
 2. Python Lab: `./lab/01_PythonLab.ipynb` - Lists vs. Numpy Arrays, Dictionaries, (Lambda) Functions
+3. Categorical Data: One Proportion
+   - 3.1 Estimating a Population Proportion with Confidence
+   - 3.2 Understanding Confidence Intervals
+   - 3.3 Assumptions for a Single Population Proportion Confidence Interval
+   - 3.4 Conservative Approach & Sample Size Consideration
+4. Categorical Data: Two Proportions
+   - Interpretation & Assumptions
+5. Quantitative Data: One Mean -- Estimating Population Mean with Confidence
+   - Interpretation
+6. Quantitative Data: Two Means -- Estimating a Mean Difference for Paired Data
+   - Interpretation & Assumptions
+7. Quantitative Data: Two Means -- Estimating a Mean Difference for Independent Groups
+   - Interpretation & Assumptions
+8. Other Inference Considerations
+   - 8.1 Confidence Intervals
+   - 8.2 Challenging Cases: What Should We Do if the Sample Distribution is not Bell-Shaped?
+   - 8.3 Question for the Forum
+     - Question 1: Multiplier for the Margin of Error: T or Z?
+     - Question 2: Why Should the Sample Distribution Be Bell-Shaped?
+   - 8.4 What Affects the Standard Error of An Estimate?
+9. Python Lab
+   - `./lab/02_ConfidenceIntervals_Examples.ipynb`
+   - `./lab/03_ConfidenceIntervals_NHANES_Practice.ipynb`
+   - `./lab/04_Assessment_ToddlersNap_ConfidenceIntervals.ipynb`

 ## 1. Inference Procedures